Call Us Today!

 Another key risk factor for asbestos is dimpled building materials.
 Keep an eye out for shingles and other roofing material as well as insulation that causes dimpling.
 If you notice any of these signs, it is best to put your project on hold until you can get the results of your lab testing back.

-If you suspect that you may have asbestos in your home, be sure to contact a professional asbestos abatement company like Winnipeg Demolition.
+If you suspect that you may have asbestos in your home, be sure to contact a professional asbestos abatement company like Bulldog Demolition & Asbestos Removal.
 We have the equipment and experience necessary to safely remove this material from your home.
 Give us a call today to see how we can help you!

 If your home or building was built before 1990, it may contain asbestos.
 When asbestos is undisturbed, it does not pose health risks.
 When it is moved, however, it can release small fibres into the air.
 When these fibres enter a person’s lungs, they can cause serious health problems, including lung cancer and mesothelioma.